-If you’re still in the setting-up phase your Virtual Assistant business wouldn’t it be great to receive some personal advice from established VAs who have walked the path before you?
+If you’re still in the setting-up phase of your Virtual Assistant business wouldn’t it be great to receive some personal advice from established VAs who have walked the path before you?
 I mean, imagine how helpful it would be to hear some words of wisdom, get some pointers and find out what the best course of action would be?
 Oh wait… there is!

 Posts Tagged Networking